Brittany Maynard: Biography

 Maynard was born in Anaheim, California, on November 19, 1984.
-Maynard graduated from the University of California, Berkeley with a bachelor's degree in psychology in 2006 from the College of Letters and Science and the University of California, Irvine School of Education in 2010 with a master's degree in education.
+She graduated with a bachelor's degree in psychology in 2006 from the University of California, Berkeley College of Letters and Science.
+She received a master's degree in education from the University of California, Irvine School of Education in 2010.
 Interested in international travel since high school, Maynard taught at orphanages in Kathmandu, Nepal and traveled also to Vietnam, Cambodia, and other Southeast Asian countries.
-She also took frequent trips to Europe and engaged in adrenaline-inducing activities such as trekking, mountain climbing, and bungee jumping.
+She also took frequent trips to Europe and engaged in activities such as trekking, mountain climbing, and bungee jumping.
 Following her death, Maynard's mother reflected that this risk-taking behavior was likely symptomatic of the brain tumor, which had been growing for a decade.

 On January 1, 2014, she was diagnosed with grade 2 astrocytoma, a form of brain cancer, and had a partial craniotomy and a partial resection of her temporal lobe.
 The cancer returned in April 2014, and her diagnosis was then elevated to grade 4 astrocytoma, also known as glioblastoma, with a prognosis of six months to live.

 She moved from California to Oregon to take advantage of Oregon's Death with Dignity Law, saying she had decided that "death with dignity was the best option for me and my family."
-She partnered with Compassion & Choices to create the Brittany Maynard Fund, which seeks to legalize assisted death in states where it is now illegal.
+She partnered with Compassion & Choices to create the Brittany Maynard Fund, which seeks to legalize assisted death in states where it is illegal.
 She also wrote an opinion piece for CNN titled "My Right to Death with Dignity at 29".

-On October 29, 2014, she stated that "it doesn't seem like the right time right now" but that she would still end her own life at some future point.
-Maynard planned to end her life on November 1, 2014, with drugs prescribed by her doctor.
+In a video filmed October 13, 2014, she stated that "it doesn't seem like the right time right now" but that she would still end her own life at some future point, as her condition was steadily worsening.
+Maynard chose to end her life on November 1, 2014, with drugs prescribed by her doctor.

 Personal life

-Maynard married Daniel Esteban "Dan" Diaz in September 2012, and before she received her diagnosis, they had hoped to have a family.
+Maynard married Daniel Esteban "Dan" Diaz in September 2012, and before she received her diagnosis, they had hoped to start a family.
 In October 2014 she stated that she had checked off the last item on her bucket list by visiting the Grand Canyon.
 Aside from her husband, she was guided by her mother, Deborah Ziegler, and her stepfather, Gary Holmes.

 Death

-It was reported on November 2, 2014, by People and various other media sources that Maynard had ended her life on November 1 surrounded by her loved ones.
+It was reported on November 2, 2014, by People and other media sources that Maynard had ended her life on November 1 surrounded by her loved ones.
 In accordance with Oregon state law regarding death with dignity, a brain tumor is the official cause of death on her death certificate.

 Maynard wrote in her final online post: "Goodbye to all my dear friends and family that I love.
 Today is the day I have chosen to pass away with dignity in the face of my terminal illness, this terrible brain cancer that has taken so much from me ... but would have taken so much more."